-The enumerated items of Required Attachments #1 through #10 and Appendices #1 through #9 must be included with the bidder's proposal.
+The enumerated items of Required Attachments #1 through #10 and Appendices #1 through #10 must be included with the bidder's proposal.

-Please note that if Required Attachments #1 through #5 are not submitted and complete, the proposal will not be considered.
-Required Attachments #6 through #8 below are also required with the proposal.
+Please note that if Required Attachments #1 through #6 are not submitted and complete, the proposal will not be considered.
+Furthermore, the failure to provide documents necessary to assess fiscal viability (as identified in Attachments #7 through #9) may result in the disqualification of the bidder's proposal.

-The collective of Required Attachments #1 through #7 and Appendices #1 through #10 is limited to a total of 50 pages.
+The collective of Required Attachments #1 through #6 and Appendices #1 through #10 is limited to a total of 50 pages.
 Audits and interim financial statements (Required Attachments #8 and #9) do not count towards the appendices' 50-page limit.
 Appendix information exceeding 50 pages will not be reviewed.